AerialRobotics-IITK/practice/opencv_and_cplusplus/README.md

 ## Problem 1
 ### Playing Chess!

 There was a boy named "She" and a girl named "He".
 They were good friends.
 They once met and decided to play checkers.
-Unfortunaltely, none of them had a chekerboard.
+Unfortunately, none of them had a chekerboard.
 They discussed among themselves and decided to ask for help.
 Luckily, they found "You", who was taught OpenCV by "Us".
 "You" offered to help.
 Assume yourself to be "You".
 "You"/You are supposed to develop the said checkerboard.
 Take image width, image height and side of a single square cell form console and output a single image, image of the required chekerboard.

 #### Input: